 If you intend to use the antispam feature of ravmd, you should specify what antispam configuration you want to use for the targeted groups.
-You do that using the antispam_configuration parameter, described in the Group-specific parameters section of this User Guide.
+You can achieve that by using the antispam_configuration parameter, described in the Group-specific parameters section of this User Guide.